bytecodealliance/rustix/README.md

 `tcsetattr` are `enum`s rather than bare integers.
 And, rustix calls its `tcgetattr` function `tcgetattr`, rather than `Termios::from_fd`.

+## Minimum Supported Rust Version

-## Minimum Supported Rust Version (MSRV)
+This crate has a Minimum Supported Rust Version (MSRV) of [Rust 1.65].

-This crate currently works on [Rust 1.65].
-This policy may change in the future, in minor version releases, so users using a fixed version of Rust should pin to a specific version of this crate.
+The current policy is that the minimum Rust version required to use this crate may be increased in minor releases.

 ## Minimum Linux Version